jeremypaton/labyrinth/README.md

-# FinalProject
+# Labyrinth

-final project
+Turn-based strategy game.

-RUNNING THE GAME:
+PLAYING THE GAME:
-To run the game, navigate to the folder with all the game files using cd [folder location].
+1. Navigate to the folder with all the game files using cd [folder location].
 These files include THIS README, constants.ml, constants.mli, dijkstra.ml, dijkstra.mli,
 display.ml, and more.

-Then, run the command "ocamlbuild -lib graphics display.native --" A window should popup, allowing you to play the game.
+2. Run the command "ocamlbuild -lib graphics display.native --"
+3. A window will popup, allowing you to play the game.

-HOW TO PLAY:
-See instructions.jpg for how to play.
+4. See instructions.jpg for how to play.
+5. enjoy!

+-Jeremy Paton, Nicolas Kuhn de Chizelle, Sanjana Thirumalai, Tanmay Jha